Quit Throwing Your Money Away - 3:2 vs 6:5 Blackjack Comparison

 Why 3:2 Blackjack Outperforms 6:5: Making the Smart Choice

+Casinos will try to do anything to hide this essential and verifiable fact: 3:2 Blackjack is simply better for the player.
+No other rules and conditions take such a toll on the operator’s advantage against the participating players.
+You really have no reason to choose the 6:5 Blackjack versions.
 Unfortunately, there may be situations where you have no other choice.
 Given the current developments around brick-and-mortar casinos, this could soon be a reality for physical gambling venues.
 Live casino sites can afford to host considerably more game rooms, so they will probably always have 3:2 Blackjack options.
+Nonetheless, specific approaches can help with both game types, regardless of the payout.

 What applies to both